bharatmehan/Hello-World/README.md

 # Python
 GitHub-Process Initialization
-Hello there,This is to support Artificial Intelligence projects.
+Hello there,These Python code snippets are to support Machine Learning and Artificial Intelligence projects.